-

 Candidates will be held to the requirements of the catalog of the year in which they declare their major.

 Highly motivated Marist undergraduate students in content areas of Biology, Chemistry, Environmental Earth Science, English, French, History, Mathematics, or Spanish may apply to the Five-Year BA-BS/MAT program that leads to dual certification (content area and Students with Disabilities, both grades 7 - 12).
 The five-year dual-degree BA–BS/ MAT program is a cohort-based program and is structured for candidates to achieve their Bachelors Degree (BA or BS) in their content field and become eligible for teaching certification by completing pedagogical coursework and student teaching at the Masters level.
 Candidates begin their 36 credit MAT (Master of Arts in Teaching) program during their undergraduate senior year by taking 12 credits graduate course work (across fall and spring semester of senior year).
-The remaining 24 credits of the Masters program are taken in the following sequence: 6 credits of graduate work through a hybrid delivery system in the summer following undergraduate graduation, 12 credits in an on-ground setting for the fall semester, and 6 credits of full-time student teaching practicum the following spring.
+The remaining 24 credits of the Master's program is taken in the following sequence: 6 credits of graduate work through a hybrid delivery system in the summer following undergraduate graduation, 12 credits in an on-ground setting for the fall semester, and 6 credits of full-time student teaching practicum the following spring.
 Candidates must achieve a 3.0 GPA.
-For more information, contact the Interim Program Director for Graduate Studies, Dr. Kathleen Vigil at Kathleen.Vigil@Marist.edu or the Director of Clinical Teacher Preparation and Certification, Dr. Jennifer Powers, at Jennifer.Powers@Marist.edu.
+For more information, contact the Interim Program Director for Graduate Studies, Dr. Kathleen Vigil at Kathleen.Vigil@Marist.edu or the Director of Clinical Teacher Preparation, Dr. Kari Morrison, at Kari.Morrison@Marist.edu.

 Distinctive Features of the Five Year Program: